Claude Code Overwrote My Uncommitted Changes: Recover With /rewind + Local History

 git stash list

-# Look at editor swap/backup files (vim, emacs)
+# Editor swap/backup files (vim, emacs) and merge backups

 ls -la .*.sw[opq] 2>/dev/null